hda-technical/dancebooks/transcriptions/[1706, en] Raoul-Auger Feuillet - Orchesography or the Art of Dancing.md

 ### Of Waving Positions, and Half Positions

-A waving position, or half position, is when the foot waves or turns inwards or outwards, whether upon the toe, the heel, or with the foot up, which is explained by a kind of half-moon proceeding from that place which represents either the heel or toe, and which demonstrates the motion the heel or toe ought to make in waving.
+A waving position, or half position, is when the foot waves or turns inwards or outwards, whether upon the toe, the heel, or with the foot up, which is explained by a kind of half-moon proceeding from that place which represents either the heel or toe, and which demonstrates the motion the heel or {27} toe ought to make in waving.
 If it be to wave upon the toe, the crescent or half-moon ought to be placed where the heel is represented, tending towards the toes on that side you are to wave; on the contrary, if the waving step is to be done on the heel, or with the foot up, the crescent must be in the place which represents the toes tending towards the heel.

-### Of Positions and Half Positions, Which Are Waved and Unwaved
+### Of Positions and Half Positions, Which Are Wav'd and Unwav'd

 Positions and half positions, waved and unwaved are when the heel or toe returns to the place from whence either of them moved, which is explained by the crescent being doubled, returning to the place from whence it came.

 Examples of waving positions, where the toes or heels wave both one way, and are distinguished by the crescents being both on the same side.

-Examples of waving and unwaving positions, where the feet turn and return both on the same side.
+{28} Examples of waving and unwaving positions, where the feet turn and return both on the same side.

 ### Of the Change of Positions